-The nozzle or AirFloss tip is angled to allow you to hold the unit and have it reach into your mouth.
+The nozzle of the AirFloss tip is angled to allow you to hold the unit and have it reach into your mouth.
 It seems about right in terms of that angle and I could not find any real issue with it.

 I would suggest you may want to have your own nozzle if you are sharing the main flossing unit with a family member.
 They are simple enough to replace, just pull off, and push back on.

-It is worth noting, if your preference is for the colour pink, then there is an AirFloss available in a White & Pink colour (view on Amazon) combination as opposed to the more common White & Green reviewed here.
-The AirFloss Pro is a White colour with a Clear activation button and nozzle.
+It is worth noting that if your preference is for the colour pink, then there is an AirFloss available in a white and pink colour (view on Amazon) combination as opposed to the more common white and green reviewed here.
+The Sonicare AirFloss Pro is a white colour with a clear activation button and nozzle.

 When it comes to actually using the unit, due to its size, you do not get the same comfortable and secure grip as you might with a toothbrush, but this is not difficult to hold nor is it heavy.